Software product designer

 Select case studiesSenior & Staff Product Designer

-The past two years have been a mix of joining two seed-stage startups as the founding designer—QA Wolf & The.com—and independent contracting with companies such as OpenTable, Handshake, and other high-growth, larger startups.
-I’ve collected a few case studies of work that I’m proud of as Figma decks that play as a as prototype would in ‘Present’ mode.
-Hit the ‘right-arrow’ key or tap on the right side of each slide and you should be good to go.
+The past two years have been a mix of joining two seed-stage startups as the founding designer—QA Wolf & The.com—and independent contracting with companies such as OpenTable, Handshake, and other larger startups.
+I’ve collected a few case studies of work that I’m proud of from these opportunities as Figma decks that play as a prototype would in their Present mode.
+Tap those ‘right- and left-arrow’ keys and you should be good to go.

 How can we advance design and prototyping tools to help drive whole-team collaboration for software teams worldwide?
 My work at InVision involved rethinking the entire developer experience, conducting research sessions with the industry’s leading software teams, evolving our design system, and prototyping new products while improving existing features.